hannahjmlee/MANA-Core/README.md

-# Multi-Agent Navigation Algorithms
+# Multi-Agent Navigation Algorithms Core

-This is Hannah's Multi-Agent Navigation Algorithm (MANA) library.
+This is Hannah's Multi-Agent Navigation Algorithm (MANA) Core library.
 This is a C++ library with code developed for testing and performing experiments.
-For my development library in python, please see MANA-Labs.
+For my development library in Python, please see MANA-Labs.
 To start, begin by running:
 ```
 chmod +x init.sh